shdown/luastatus/plugins/llamacxx/README.rst

   A *data source specification* is a string with a Lua program which defines ``LL_data_source`` global variable.
   This specification is used to initialize a new **nested widget**.
   Just like with normal luastatus widgets, ``plugin`` and ``cb`` entries are required, ``opts`` entry is optional.
-  There entries have the same meaning as with normal luastatus widgets.
+  These entries have the same meaning as with normal luastatus widgets.
   Unlike normal luastatus widgets, however, ``event`` entry is ignored for nested widgets.

   Here is an example of a *data source specification*::